Color Conditional Generation with Sliced Wasserstein Guidance: Introduction

 \textbf{Modification of sampling~~} The third way to impose a condition is to add a new term to the denoising process.
-The first work of this kind was classifier guidance \cite{dhariwal2021diffusion}, which requires a specific classifier trained on noisy data samples.
-This guided denoising procedure resembles the optimization process of Gatys \textit{et al.}, which also generates an image from Gaussian noise by iterative denoising.
-In this case, the unconditional score function is equal to the gradient of a content loss, and the classifier guidance term corresponds to the gradient of a style loss.
+The first work of this kind was classifier guidance \cite{dhariwal2021diffusion}, which requires a specific classifier trained on noisy data samples\footnote{This guided denoising procedure resembles the optimization process of Gatys \textit{et al.}, which also generates an image from Gaussian noise by iterative denoising.
+In this case, the unconditional score function is equal to the gradient of a content loss, and the classifier guidance term corresponds to the gradient of a style loss.}.
 Diffusion Posterior Sampling (DPS) \cite{chung2022diffusion} addresses the main weakness of classifier guidance by replacing a noisy classifier with a composition of a predicted noiseless image and a classifier trained on clean data (i.e., any pre-trained one).
-Universal Diffusion Guidance \cite{bansal2023universal} and FreeDoM \cite{yu2023freedom} generalize the DPS approach by introducing a general distance function, instead of the MSE loss used by DPS.
-These ideas were further developed in RB-Modulation \cite{rout2024rb} for stylized image generation.
+Universal Diffusion Guidance \cite{bansal2023universal} and FreeDoM \cite{yu2023freedom} generalize the DPS approach by replacing the MSE loss used by DPS with a general distance function.
+These ideas were further developed in RB-Modulation \cite{rout2024rb}.

-In recent works on stylized image generation, style and color conditioning are often entangled, making it challenging to control these aspects independently.
-Current approaches to stylized image generation do not offer an efficient means to condition solely on color while leaving other stylistic features unaffected.
-Our goal is to propose a way to disentangle and independently control color and general style of a image.
+In current approaches to stylized image generation style and color conditioning are often entangled, making it challenging to control these aspects independently.
+Our goal is to propose a way to condition solely on color and independently control the palette and general style of an image.

-\textbf{Our Contributions~~} This work builds upon Universal Diffusion Guidance and makes the following key contributions: \begin{itemize} \item For the first time, we incorporate the differentiable Sliced Wasserstein distance and its generalizations into the conditioning of a diffusion model, allowing for more precise control over color. \item We achieve state-of-the-art results in a problem of color-specific conditional generation, without transferring unwanted textures or other stylistic features (see Fig.~\ref{fig:main_image}). \end{itemize}
+\textbf{Our Contributions~~} This work makes the following key contributions: \begin{itemize} \item For the first time, we incorporate the differentiable Sliced Wasserstein distance and its generalizations into the conditioning of a diffusion model \item We achieve state-of-the-art results in a problem of color-specific conditional generation, without transferring unwanted textures or other stylistic features (see Fig.~\ref{fig:main_image}). \end{itemize}